oracle/vagrant-projects/Kubernetes/README.md

 scripts.

 ## Configuration

 The Vagrantfile can be used _as-is_; there are a couple of parameters you can set to tailor the installation to your needs.

 ### How to configure

 There are several ways to set parameters:

 1. Update the Vagrantfile.
-This is straightforward; the downside is that you will loose changes when you update this repository.
+This is straightforward; the downside is that you will lose changes when you update this repository.
 1. Use environment variables.
-Might be difficult to remember the parameters used when the box was instantiated.
+Might be difficult to remember the parameters used when the VM was instantiated.
 1. Use the `.env`/`.env.local` files (requires
 [vagrant-env](https://github.com/gosuri/vagrant-env) plugin).
 Configure
 your cluster by editing the `.env` file; or better copy `.env` to `.env.local`